-B8 - Number of Years until Harvest Size: Enter the number of years you estimate it will take for your crop to reach market size and quality.
-It is generally assumed that spat on shell bottom cultured oysters grow at about one inch per year and may therefore take two to four years to reach market size.
-This varies depending upon water flow and food availability.
-You may be able harvest a limited number of market oysters before the time period you estimate but early harvest is not accounted for in the worksheet.
-Additionally your location could be less acceptable and a crop could take longer than you initially estimate.
-As you develop and work your lease you will become more knowledgeable about production timelines and be able to apply more realistic numbers as you gain experience.
+B13 - Number of Years until Harvest Size: Enter the number of years you estimate it will take for your crop to reach market size and quality.
+Oyster growth is variable and depends upon factors that include gear type and cleanliness, oyster genetics, water flow and food type and abundance.
+You may be able harvest a limited number of market oysters before the time you estimate but early harvest is not accounted for in the worksheet.
+Additionally, your location could be less acceptable and a crop could take longer than initial estimates.
+As you develop and work your lease you learn about production timelines and be able to apply more realistic numbers as you gain experience.